Idea: distributed githubless repository sharing. Yes, this is the official home ;-)

 For a public repository, no authentication is needed (option -X).
 In case authentication is used, prepend the secret as follows: somebody:email@example.com

 For each shared repo, Globalist will create one .onion service.
+Note that it is possible to use either bare repos or not-bare repos.

 set default commit messages support signed commits push?